Early Intervention and Early Childhood Education

 The Dardanelle location is the newest Bost location to offer services to children, with a opening date in June 2009.

 Our Early Intervention Day Treatment (EIDT) center is licensed by the State of Arkansas.
 Low staff to student ratios make it possible for Certified Teachers and Child Development Associates/Aides (CDAs) to provide special instruction through daily skill sessions and specialized services.
-Hand-in-Hand program services include:
+Child Development Center services include: